Virginia Tech® home

 Order of Events

-• Recording device is turned on.
+• Recording is turned on.

 • Introductions of all participants present in the hearing.